-Selena Gomez Cuddles The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A
+Selena Gomez Cuddles With The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A

 Justin Bieber seems to have become a recurring theme in Selena Gomez’s life this month.
-Just days after Selena was seen at the same church conference that Justin attended, where there were some reports that the famous couple known as Jelena had a close encounter of the run-in kind, Gomez was seen cuddling with The Weekend at a familiar place.
+Just days after Selena was seen at the same church conference that Justin attended, where there were some reports that the famous couple known as Jelena had a close encounter of the run-in kind, Gomez was seen cuddling with The Weeknd at a familiar place.
 It’s the same date night location where Selena enjoyed dates with Bieber as well as Harry Styles.

-And for those who want insights into what Gomez thinks about her life at this point in time, she just participated in an intriguing Twitter Q&A in which she dished up some new personal details along with dropping clues about her album.
+For those who want insights into what Gomez thinks about her life at this point in time, she just participated in an intriguing Twitter Q&A in which she dished up some new personal details along with dropping clues about her album.

-‘Same Old Love’ Singer Hoping To Hear ‘Sorry’ From Pop Prince?
+“Same Old Love” Singer Hoping To Hear “Sorry” From Pop Prince?

 The sighting of Gomez at the religious conference associated with a church that Bieber is known for attending has raised questions about whether she hoped for some sort of reunion.
 It comes in the wake of a report that Justin recently reached out to Selena.
-As the Inquisitr reported, Bieber reportedly was trying to reconnect with Gomez and called her several times amid cancelling his tour.
+As the Inquisitr reported, Bieber reportedly was trying to reconnect with Gomez and called her several times after canceling his tour.

-But when it came to choosing a companion for a date night, it wasn’t Justin who Selena chose recently.
+But when it came to choosing a companion for a date night, it wasn’t Justin who Selena recently chose.
 Instead, despite those rumors that Bieber wants to reconnect and the fact that both Justin and Gomez went to the same church conference, it appears that Gomez isn’t quite ready to forgive and forget that infamous social media blow-up over his then-girlfriend Sofia Richie.

 When Selena was ready to combine laughter with a cuddle session, it was The Weeknd who won.
-But her choice for where to take her new boyfriend wasn’t without intrigue, because the comedy club that captured a photo of the two for its Instagram page, shown below, just happens to be the same place where Gomez once cuddled with Justin Bieber.
+But her choice for where to take her new boyfriend wasn’t without intrigue; the comedy club that captured a photo of the two for its Instagram page, shown below, just happens to be the same place where Gomez once cuddled with Justin Bieber.

 Sharing A Laugh At A Familiar Comedy Club

 Gomez and The Weeknd were seen smiling happily together at the Laugh Factory comedy club, located in Hollywood, California.
-Selena and the not-so-new man in her life, with whom she’s been linked since January, perched cuddled together in seats on an upper mezzanine during their date night at the famous comedy club, reported E News.
+Selena and the not-so-new man in her life, with whom she’s been linked since January, cuddled together in seats on an upper mezzanine during their date night at the famous comedy club, reported E!
+News.

 Just in case there was any doubt, the Laugh Factory comedy club identified the couple in its caption for the Instagram photo.